Terry-Bui/markdown-cv/index.md

 Department of Computing, Macquarie University

-Tutor for first year introductory prgramming courses at Macquarie University, using Processing to teach basic programming concepts and Java for object-oriented programming and fundamental algorithms in the advanced course.
+Tutor for first year introductory programming courses at Macquarie University, using Processing to teach basic programming concepts, and Java for object-oriented programming and fundamental algorithms in the advanced course.

+`Apr 2017 - Dec 2018`

+**Assistant Software Developer**

+Department of Ancient History, Macquarie University

+Developer for the FAIMS project (https://www.fedarch.org/).

+The aim of the FAIMS project is to provide a customisable mobile app for researchers to aid on-field data collection.

+Responsibilities include:

+- Understanding client specification and translating it to FAIMS DSL (based on XML).
+- End-to-end testing and debugging Android modules.
+- Designing a data-driven webpage for field projects.

 <p></p>